 YOUR CAPITAL IS AT RISK

-The register of shareholders shows the firm has matured from being a tech-start-up.
-The Chief Executive Officer (Dara Khosrowshahi) owns 0.05% of the firm, and Chief Legal Officer (Tony West) and Chief Financial Officer (Nelson Chai) both have holdings of 0.01%.
-They still have skin in the game, but institutional investors are now the big shareholders.
-SB Investment Advisers (UK) Ltd owns 12.6% of total shares outstanding, Morgan Stanley 5.8% and Fidelity 4.7%.
+Uber Technologies Inc. is listed on the NYSE under the ticker “UBER.”
+The register of shareholders shows the firm has matured from being a tech start-up.
+The Chief Executive Officer (Dara Khosrowshahi), Chief Legal Officer (Tony West), and Chief Financial Officer (Nelson Chai) still have skin in the game, but institutional investors are now the big shareholders.

 Big investors have been drawn into positions thanks to the firm’s potential for growth.
-The 2020 sale of the driverless car operations points to the firm moving away from having a bottomless pit of cash available and suggests it could be beginning to blend growth prospects with the need to turn a profit.
+The 2020 sale of the driverless car operations suggested the firm had moved away from having a bottomless pit of cash available and was more focused on turning a profit.

-Uber listed on the Nasdaq on 9th May 2019 at $45 per share.
-It was one of the largest IPOs in history, and being a high profile proposition, its subsequent share-price slide caught the headlines.
-By November 2019, Uber shares were trading close to $25, and in the COVID-crash of March 2020, the shares hit an all-time low of $13.71.
+Uber shares made their market debut on May 9, 2019, at $45 per share.
+It was one of the largest IPOs in history, and being a high-profile proposition, its subsequent share-price slide caught the headlines.

 There are hundreds of online brokers operating in the market, but this review of trusted brokers is a handy shortlist of firms that are experienced operators in the market.
 They all have multi-year track records and operate under license from well-regarded financial regulators.